F5Networks/f5-nfv-solutions/supported/blueprints/readme.md

-## About F5 VNFM solution blueprints
+## Use F5 VNFM solution blueprints
 In this directory you will find blueprints for each VNFM solution; Gi LAN, Gi Firewall, and Base.
 Within each solution directory you will find supported versions of each blueprint released with each version of VNFM.